Programme information

 Method of assessment

-Your skills and knowledge will be assessed via academic essays, case study analysis, clinical portfolio, training supervision, process reports, reflections on skills practice and presentations.
-It's important to us that your learning and assessment is:
+Your knowledge and skills will be assessed via essays, case study analysis, clinical portfolios, training supervision, process reports, skills reflections and presentations – ensuring your learning is always:

 Disability support